How to Lie with Maps: Overview

-Mark Monmonier earned his Ph.D. in geography in 1969 and began working at the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1973.
-He was working at Syracuse University as a professor when he published all three editions of How to Lie with Maps.
-By the time he wrote How to Lie with Maps, Mark Monmonier had been publishing on similar topics for several years.
-Previous publications of his, including the 1988 book Maps with the News, and peer-reviewed publications covered the topic of cartographic inaccuracies.
-Mark Monmonier stepped down from his position as Editor of The American Cartographer in 1985 due to his disagreements over "the importance to the profession of federal personnel qualifications standards which recognize the value of a comprehensive cartographic education to those accepting the title and responsibilities of Cartographer."
-The American Association of Geographers awarded him a lifetime achievement award in 2023, noting his significant contributions to geographic communication and cartography.
-His book How to Lie with Maps is listed among the examples of these contributions.

 Impact and reception

 How to Lie with Maps has been widely acclaimed for its insightful and accessible treatment of a complex subject, and is considered a classic in cartographic literature.
 It has been referred to as a "bible for cartographers" by Steven Bernard of the Financial Times, and "the closest thing to a religious text we have in cartography" in Spatial Literacy in Public Health: Faculty-Librarian Teaching Collaborations.
 The book has been used as assigned reading in classrooms, and translated into Chinese, Czech, French, German, Japanese, Korean, Russian and Spanish, and has had a global impact on cartographic research.
 The book is praised for making the technical aspects of map-making understandable to a general audience while highlighting the importance of critical thinking when interpreting maps.
 The magazine Geographical listed How to Lie with Maps as one of the "Eight essential books for geographers" in 2020.

 Across the various editions, there are several consistent criticisms of the work.
 Examples are dated and include references to the Soviet Union, even in the 3rd edition, when more contemporary examples may have worked, and statistics reviewers considered dated in the 1st edition were still included in the 3rd.
 The figures are often difficult to read, and several criticized in the 1st edition were not replaced in later editions.
 While chapters added to later editions are considered to have improved the work, one reviewer stated that they thought the original chapters "still need a new coat of paint."